 - if you're running wire 25 feet or further, you need to use 12-gauge cable for the least resistance on the line.

 (For an explanation of why that matters, and why you don't need to spend more on cables than you do groceries, read our article entitled "What's in A Cable?"
 If you still want to buy expensive cables after reading it, you'll know you're doing it because you want to and not because some salesman told you you have to, and that's all we ask!)

 There you have it: a comprehensive look at what you need to think about when you install surround speakers.
-For a look at how some of our customers have installed their surround speakers, click here.
 Have you got any innovative installation ideas or helpful suggestions?
 Post them in the comments below!